cat-125/cheatgui/README.md

 # File differences

 CheatGUI has several files that can be imported.
 Here are the differences between them:
 - `cheatgui.js`, `cheatgui.css` - source files.
-They work slower and are not recommended.
+They weight more and are not recommended.
 - `cheatgui.min.js`, `cheatgui.min.css` - compressed versions of the files.
 Most often they are needed.
 - `cheatgui.inj.js` - this file automatically embeds CSS code, and can be used for injection into third-party sites.